 - Blockchain and artificial intelligence, while at low adoption rates currently, are expected to reach 62% in the next five years.

 - Customer demand for lower delivered costs.

 Labour shortages of qualified workers are of growing significance in the USA.
 This may be hard to understand in a nation with over 330 million people, yet it’s top of the list in the Deloitte survey.
 What is driving this?
 Sadly, young Americans do not aspire to work in warehouses, even when jobs are available, and pay is reasonable.
 This is exacerbated by the Trump Administration’s reduction in immigration, so with cuts to imported labour, workers are indeed scarce.

 Consequently, firms are refraining from investment decisions based largely on labour savings.
 They are focusing on customer delivery, best use of footprint, and smart ways to obviate labour shortages.
 At Promat, it was clear that the answer lies in robotics, autonomous vehicles and drones as the displays of each were prolific.
 With a steep curve of American adoption over the last two years, driving factors are:

-- The cost per unit for such equipment has
+- The cost per unit for such equipment has decreased.

-- Reliability has
+- Reliability has increased.